swooshoo/wordleunlimited/README.md

 Wordle Unlimited

-I love wordle and there exists a [wordle unlimited](https://wordleunlimited.org/) but there are two problems:
+I love wordle and there exists a [wordle unlimited](https://wordleunlimited.org/) but there is a problems:

-1. it loads a stat page after each solve
-2. it requires I physically click with my mouse to play the next solve (I would prefer keeping both my hands on the keyboards while I play Wordle)
+it requires I physically click with my mouse to play the next solve (I would prefer keeping both my hands on the keyboards while I play Wordle)
-3. the word takes too long to process (need a faster animation)

 Features:
 1. stat page accessible via click, not after each solve